Saturday, 12 April 2014

-For seemingly endless hours we climbed the mountains through a misty, penetrating drizzle.
-Mile after mile I followed Polu into the shadows of the vast, inpenetrable forest, until I lost all sense of direction.
-I was drenched to the skin and heartily sick of the whole business when the King suddenly halted and beckoned me to him.
-Carefully parting the drooping ferns and interlaced creepers, he pointed to a pile of rotting, moss-grown masonry rent by the snake-like, twisted roots of great trees, and almost hidden in the accumulation of decaying vegetation.
+For seemingly endless hours we climbed the mountain through a misty, penetrating drizzle.
+Mile after mile I followed Polu into the shadows of the vast, impenetrable forest, until I lost all sense of direction.
+I was drenched to the skin and heartily sick of the whole business when the king suddenly halted and beckoned me to him.
+Carefully parting the drooping ferns and interlaced creepers, he pointed to a pile of rotting, moss-grown masonry rent by the snakelike, twisted roots of great trees, and almost hidden in the accumulation of decaying vegetation.

 Here, buried in this untrodden jungle, was the age-old work of civilized man, and unquestionably, as proved by the mortar, of Europeans.
 Polu walked a few paces farther, and, stepping aside, showed me a stretch of roughly-paved roadway, beside which were the almost vanished hard-wood logs of what once, centuries before, might have formed a stockade or a massive gate.
 Was it possible that I was actually gazing at the remains of the approaches to Tisingal?